Insights

 Without measurement, you cannot improve.
 You also cannot justify infrastructure costs.
 “The system works well” is not a business case.
 “The system answers 94% of visual dependent queries correctly, up from 31% with a text only RAG” is a business case.

-Audio and Video Applications
+Audio and video applications

 For Audio, embedders like Amazon Nova Multimodal Embedding and CLAP vectorize audio signals directly, preserving tonal and temporal features.
 The alternative is transcription followed by text embedding which reduces cost but discards non-verbal information.
 Transcription works for meeting summaries.
 Direct audio embedding is preferable when tone or delivery carries meaning.